vaidehip2103/CuliClassify---Recipe-Ingredient-Extraction-System/README.md

 ---

-Feel free to explore, modify, and build upon this project to contribute to the future of smart culinary applications!
+Feel free to explore, modify, and build upon this project to contribute to the future of smart culinary applications!<br>